Magic and Mayhem: Music

 The background music for Magic and Mayhem was composed by Afro Celt Sound System, and was highly regarded by game reviews.
 As stated by Simon Emmerson, founder of the group, in the game's manual:

 The Mythos Team were drawn to The Afro Celt Sound System because our last record (Vol. 1: Sound Magic, Real World Records CDRW61) had the slow builds and epic soundscapes they felt would work wonders in a multi-media context.
 Our task was to create a soundtrack subliminal enough to provide good background atmospheres as well as performance pieces and themes for respective realms.

 Emmerson was joined on the soundtrack by musicians Ronan Browne (bagpipes), Nigel Eaton (hurdy-gurdy), James McNally (bodhrán, accordion, whistle, percussion), and Rémi Chauvet (harp).

 Movies and cutscenes

 Magic and Mayhem uses distinctive claymation for its movie cutscenes.

 The game's creatures and mythological characters were constructed by animation expert Alan Friswell, using the stop-motion techniques made popular in the films of Willis O'Brien and Ray Harryhausen.
 The figures were made of modelling clay and latex rubber, over an armature of wire and ball-and-socket joints.
 The models were then moved incrementally, while being filmed one frame at a time.

 Development

 The game was announced in January 1998.
+In January 1999, Virgin Interactive signed a US publication and distribution deal with Bethesda.